Requirements for Bachelor's, Dual Bachelor's, and Second Bachelor's Degree

-A student must earn a minimum grade-point average (GPA) of 2.00 ( an average grade of "C") based on all course work taken at the University of South Alabama.
-Students enrolled in the College of Education must have a minimum grade-point average of 2.20 (2.50 grade-point average for teacher certification).
+A student must earn a minimum grade-point average (GPA) of 2.00 (an average grade of "C") based on all course work taken at the University of South Alabama.
+Students enrolled in the College of Education and Professional Studies in majors with candidacy requirements must have a minimum grade-point average of 2.20 (2.75 grade-point average for teacher certification).
 Grades in pass-fail (S/U) courses do not carry quality points and are not used in determining the grade-point average.

 Hours in Residence/Residency Requirement

 A candidate for graduation must complete a minimum of 25 percent of the credit hours required for the degree through instruction offered by the University of South Alabama in upper-division course work (300 and 400 levels).
 Upon the recommendation of the dean of the appropriate college and approval of the Provost and Senior Vice President for Academic Affairs or Vice President for Medical Affairs, other credit earned at USA may be substituted to meet the residency requirement.
 Up to 15 credit hours of study abroad courses may be used to satisfy USA upper-division course requirement.
 In such cases, up to 15 credit hours of lower-division courses may be used to help meet the requirement that a minimum of 25 percent of the credit hours required for the degree are accomplished through courses offered by USA.

 There is also a minimum number of semester hours that must be completed in the major and minor at the University of South Alabama: A minimum of 15 credit hours of courses at the 300/400 level in the major discipline must be completed at the University of South Alabama.
 If a minor is required in the particular degree program, 9 credit hours of courses in the minor must also be completed at the University of South Alabama.